 In the longer term it is necessary for the microstructure models to predict particle size and spatial distributions, and the effect of stress and strain on transformation kinetics.
-Such information can then be an input to a more sophisticated mechanical model, perhaps based on dislocation and recovery theory.
+Such information can then be used in a more sophisticated mechanical model, perhaps based on dislocation and recovery theory.